Record-breaking US heat wave scorches the Midwest as New York activates the National Guard

 “They be ordering the hottest stuff on the hottest day,” he said.
 “They order ramen, corn — they just want everything hot.
 I don’t know why,” Ramos said.
 “Right now, something that would be good is the smoothies.”

 Last year, the U.S. saw the most heat waves — abnormally hot weather lasting more than two days — since 1936.
-Officials warned residents to take precautions.
+Climate change "is increasing the frequency, intensity, and duration of heat waves worldwide," according to the Global Heat Health Information Network, a U.N. initiative.

 Much of the Midwest and Northeast were under heat warnings or watches, with officials opening cooling centers and urging people to limit outdoor activities when possible and to check in with family members and neighbors who may be vulnerable to the heat.